Courtesy of sajnola.com

 Light, refreshing, and hip are the words that best describe 1000 Fig's restaurant interior.
 The food may also be described using those adjectives.
 1000 Figs takes inspiration from traditional Middle Eastern food, but the dishes are reimagined into something more contemporary.

 The Falafel Fest is perfect for a table with at least two people.
-The Feast has falafel, hummus, baba ghanouj, tzatziki, pickled veggies, kale and cabbage salad, seasonal vegetables, tahini, zhoug, toum, and bread.
+The feast has falafel, hummus, baba ghanouj, tzatziki, pickled veggies, kale and cabbage salad, seasonal vegetables, tahini, zhoug, toum, and bread.
 You can add chicken, brussels sprouts, charred scallion whipped feta, or even fries for a few dollars more.

 The Best Middle Eastern Restaurants in NOLA